 Under Social Competencies, the six sub-categories are:

-- Empathy: Developing genuine empathy with others is a hallmark of emotionally effective individuals.
-This rather, you should seek to understand their feelings.
+- Empathy: Developing genuine empathy with others is a hallmark of emotionally influential individuals.
+Instead, you should seek to understand their feelings.

-- Spirit of Service: A spirit of service is what causes people to go above and beyond the call of duty and give something of themselves beyond just doing a job or fulfilling an obligation.
-People who possess a spirit of service consciously decide to choose service over self-interest.
+- Spirit of Service: A spirit of service causes people to go above and beyond the call of duty and give something of themselves beyond just doing a job or fulfilling an obligation.
+People with a spirit of service consciously choose kindness over self-interest.

-- Interpersonal Influence: Having a high level of influence with other people is a key skill that significantly enhances your emotional effectiveness.
-First, because this ability helps you help others.
-Secondly, it gives you a greater sense of control over your own environment and destiny.
+- Interpersonal Influence: Having a high level of influence with other people is a crucial skill that significantly enhances your emotional Effectiveness.
+First, this ability helps you help others.
+Secondly, it gives you greater control over your environment and destiny.

 - Communication: The ability to communicate effectively in writing, one-on-one conversations, and group presentations strongly distinguish star performers from average or below-average ones.
-A lack of communication skills harms the individual and tends to have a destructive effect on those who work most closely with him or her.
+A lack of communication skills harms the individual and tends to destroy those who work most closely with them.

-- Cooperation: One of the keys to achieving greater productivity is through collaboration and cooperation to cultivate and maintain extensive informal networks.
+- Cooperation: One of the keys to achieving greater productivity is cultivating and maintaining extensive informal networks through collaboration and teamwork.
 Proactively seek out professional and personal relationships that are mutually beneficial.
 Go out of your way to build rapport with others, keep them “in the loop,” and show genuine interest in helping them achieve their objectives.

-Assuming you do want to change and willing to do the hard work necessary, the good news is that improving your level of emotional effectiveness is very doable.
+Assuming you do want to change and are willing to do the hard work necessary, the good news is that improving your level of emotional Effectiveness is very doable.
 These are not traits that are “hard-wired” into your nervous system.
-With consistent effort, you CAN become much more emotionally effective.
+With consistent effort, you CAN become much more emotionally compelling.